Akashraj2106/insta-ejs-gallery/README.md

 ❗ Error Page (404)
 When a user profile is not found, a friendly error message is shown using a custom error.ejs page.

-🙌 Contributing
-Pull requests are welcome!
-If you'd like to improve the UI, add more animations, or extend backend features — feel free to fork the repo and submit changes.